3Peso/Trace-Message/README.md

 # Trace-Message

-Simple tracing library for Windows PowerShell.
+Simple tracing library for PowerShell and Windows PowerShell.

 The idea was that I wanted to be able to put a function call inside a function which would create some sort of tracing mechanism when the function I wanted to trace started and when did it end.
 Also, the call hierachy should be visible.